-Module Name: Physical Education (PE)/Social Personal and Health Education (SPHE) Module Code: ED8103 ECTS: 5 ECTS Module Type: Core Module Description rning areas (1) Physical Education (PE) and (2)
+Module Name: Physical Education (PE)/Social Personal and Health Education (SPHE) Module Code: ED8103 ECTS: 5 ECTS Module Type: Core Module Description

 This course is divided into two learning areas (1) Physical Education (PE) and (2) Social Personal and Health Education (SPHE).
 It is based on a broad philosophy of health that encompasses all aspects of a child's well-being, with a particular focus on physical, social, mental, and emotional health.
 It is concerned with developing students' knowledge and understanding, skills, values and attitudes that are central to quality PE and SPHE programmes for pupils.